dmhabh1992/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your team lead

-1. Describe the biggest difference between `.forEach` & `.map`.
+1. Describe the biggest difference between `.forEach` & `.map`. map creates its own array, forEach doesn't

-2. What is the difference between a function and a method?
+2. What is the difference between a function and a method? method is a function in an object
 3. What is closure?
+    when you use a variable inside of the function from outside the function

-4. Describe the four rules of the 'this' keyword.
+4. Describe the four rules of the 'this' keyword. global-window, new-new object, implicit-after dot, explicit-left of dot

-5. Why do we need super() in an extended class?
+5. Why do we need super() in an extended class? super gives you access to the parent objects
 ## Project Set up

 Follow these steps to set up and work on your project: